uio-bmi/immuneML/docs/source/quickstart/cli_yaml.rst

         - precision
         - recall

-        strategy: GridSearch # strategy for hyperparameter optimization, GridSearch is currently the only available option

-        reports: []                # optional train ML model reports to run
         number_of_processes: 4 # processes for parallelization
-        refit_optimal_model: false # whether to retrain the model on the whole dataset after optimizing hyperparameters
-        store_encoded_data: false  # whether to store intermediate encoded data files (increases disk usage)

 Step 3: running the analysis